DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Introduction

 Recent results on large language models show that \emph{decoder-only} Transformers trained as next-token predictors over discrete text tokens scale efficiently with data, model size, and compute budget, which exhibits a predictable power-law trend ~\cite{hoffmann2022trainingcomputeoptimallargelanguage,kaplan2020scalinglawsneurallanguage}.
 Meanwhile, the scaling laws of autonomous driving have also been reported, with studies showing that both open- and \emph{closed-loop} metrics improve with training compute and the compute-optimal balances between model and data size have also been characterized~\cite{baniodeh2025scaling}.
 Building on this, DriveVLA-W0 argues that, under a comparable resource budget, \emph{autoregressive} planners scale more efficiently than other query-based or diffusion-based counterparts~\cite{li2025drivevla}.
 Guided by this evidence, we cast motion forecasting and planning as a discrete-token sequence modeling task and address it using a \textbf{decoder-only} Transformer with a pre-defined tokenization scheme, to thereby leverage the favorable scaling law of such architecture and ground progress in rigorous closed-loop evaluation and a compute-centric development roadmap.

-Nevertheless, scaling alone does not remedy the supervision sparsity, which is an issue that constrains the performance of previous models without explicit world modeling capacity.
-To fill this gap within our discrete-token, decoder-only framework, we incorporate a world-modeling–style objective~\cite{ICLR20256aa49679,cen2025worldvlaautoregressiveactionworld,li2025unifiedvideoactionmodel}: the model \emph{jointly} predicts future semantic BEV representations of environment and discrete $\kappa$–$a$ (curvature and acceleration) trajectory tokens of ego at every step.
-By jointly forecasting BEV semantics and future trajectories, we provide dense spatio-temporal supervision, per-cell BEV constraints at every step together with explicit kinematic targets.
+Nevertheless, scaling alone does not remedy the supervision sparsity, which is an issue that limits the performance of previous models without explicit world modeling capacity.
+To fill this gap within our framework, we incorporate a world-modeling–style objective~\cite{ICLR20256aa49679,cen2025worldvlaautoregressiveactionworld,li2025unifiedvideoactionmodel}: the model \emph{jointly} predicts future semantic BEV representations of the environment along with discrete $\kappa$–$a$ (curvature and acceleration) action tokens of the ego at every step.
+By jointly forecasting BEV semantics and future trajectories, we provide dense spatio-temporal supervision.
 This couples scene evolution with ego motion in the latent state and improves multi-step credit assignment beyond sparse waypoint labels.

-As shown in Figure~\ref{fig:shown}, our model first tokenizes historical BEV context with a VQ-VAE~\cite{NIPS2017_7a98af17} to obtain discrete environment tokens.
-These tokens, combined with discretized $\kappa$–$a$ trajectory tokens from the past, are fed into an autoregressive transformer that decodes a sequence of future tokens.
-At each step, the decoder jointly predicts (i) next-step semantic BEV states tokens that summarize near-future scene evolution and (ii) $\kappa$–$a$ trajectory tokens that govern ego motion, thereby tightly coupling scene understanding with motion generation under dense, spatio-temporally aligned supervision.
-The discrete token interface stabilizes module interactions and enables efficient token-level rollouts at inference.
-In contrast to the left-hand baseline, which maps history directly to future trajectories in a single pass, our approach forecasts the evolving environment and the trajectory in an interleaved manner, thereby improving robustness under closed-loop execution.
+As illustrated in Figure~\ref{fig:shown}(a) right, we first tokenize the historical BEV using a VQ-VAE~\cite{NIPS2017_7a98af17}, yielding discrete environment tokens.
+Together with discretized past action tokens, these tokens are fed into a decoder-only autoregressive Transformer to generate future token sequences.
+At each timestep, the decoder jointly predicts (i) semantic BEV tokens capturing near-future scene evolution and (ii) $\kappa$--$a$ trajectory tokens governing ego motion, thereby coupling scene forecasting with motion generation under dense, spatio-temporally aligned supervision.
+This discrete token scheme stabilizes interactions between modules and enables efficient token-level rollouts at inference.
+In contrast to the left-hand baseline that maps history to a future trajectory in a single forward pass, DAP forecasts the evolving environment and ego motion in an interleaved autoregressive manner, improving robustness under closed-loop execution.
+Notably, as shown in Figure~\ref{fig:shown}(b), DAP remains highly parameter-efficient, achieving competitive (and often superior) performance to state-of-the-art methods despite using substantially fewer model parameters.